openstack/python-neutronclient/doc/source/devref/transition_to_osc.rst

 Developer Guide
 ---------------
-The ``neutron`` CLI version 4.x, without extensions, supports over 200 commands while the ``openstack`` CLI version 2.2.0 supports about 35 networking commands.
-Of the 35 commands, many do not have all of the options or arguments of their ``neutron`` CLI equivalent.
+The ``neutron`` CLI version 4.x, without extensions, supports over 200 commands while the ``openstack`` CLI version 2.6.0 supports over 50 networking commands.
+Of the 50 commands, some do not have all of the options or arguments of their ``neutron`` CLI equivalent.
 With this large functional gap, a couple critical questions for developers during this transition are "Which CLI do I change?" and "Where does my CLI belong?"
 The answer depends on the